aditimukerjee/Cat-and-Non-cat-for-logistic-regression/Readme.md

  Cat vs Non-Cat Image Classification Using a Logistic regression along with Neural Networks

 INTRODUCTION
-- Here I have used logistic regression along with neural networks, forward and backward propagation, and then applying them to the practice in order to build your image recognition system  i.e a cat classifier in this case.
+- Here I have used logistic regression along with neural networks, forward and backward propagation, to build an image recognition system  i.e a cat classifier in this case.
-This cat classifier takes an image as an input and then it predicts whether the image contains a cat or not with 70% accuracy and the tools used will be Jupyter Notebook and the code is written in python.
+This cat classifier takes an image as an input and then it predicts whether the image contains a cat or not with 70% accuracy.

 LOGISTIC REGRESSION
 - Logistic regression is the appropriate regression analysis to conduct when the dependent variable is dichotomous (binary).